 We are so grateful to have the “donkey den” on the farm with Maggie the hinny, and duo Annie and Oakley, to help Bronco grieve and heal from his loss.
 This group of 4 very close knit equines are living a life of attention, hugs, and cuddles as we continue to nurse them to their optimal health.

 Napoleon was an 8 year old owner surrender in January 2022 who came to us with a lot of “unknowns”.
 We did an allergy test and discovered he is allergic to just about everything EXCEPT his hay!
 Despite his jealous looks at his pasture mates enjoying their grain, he truly is loving life on the farm.
-He is bonded to Juniper, and he makes sure to let her know he’s still there during her training sessions.
+He is bonded to Cochise, and he makes sure to let him know he’s still there during his walks around the farm.

 Spitfire is a 21 year old mini who came to us in July 2021 blind in both eyes.
 He has taken everything in stride since coming to the barn and is bonded closely with HOME Ambassador Merrylegs.
 They are best buds and she is his “eyes” for getting around their paddock.
 Because of his special situation, he is a permanent resident of HOME.